wild-devops/pwshake/doc/tasks.md

     depends_on: []
   ...
   ```
-  It gives to **PWSHAKE** engine an ability to invoke ordered chains of tasks and\or to run composed tasks for reusing complex scenarios:
+  It gives to **PWSHAKE** engine an ability to invoke ordered chains of tasks and\or to run composed tasks for reusing in complex scenarios:

   ```
   tasks: